24 Best Resume Cover Letter Examples (Word | PDF)

 • Salutation – This is an official greeting of the hiring manager.
 As the best way forward, avoid using generalities like “To Whom It May Concern” or “Dear Sir/Madam.”

-• Opening Paragraph – Start your cover letter in a way in which it can grasp the attention of the reader significantly.
+• Opening Paragraph – Start your cover letter in a way that can grasp the attention of the reader significantly.
 The start should be eye-catching and straight to the point.

 • Main Body – It is the main body that forms the core of the letter.
 The body typically covers 2-3 paragraphs.
 It is in the main body that you indicate the contents we touched on above.